ENG Courses for Spring 2026

 Description: |

 From medieval illuminated manuscripts to contemporary graphic novels, genres that combine words and pictures invite us to consider the relationship between what were once called the "Sister Arts" of literature and the visual arts.
 This course will explore the various, complex, and fascinating interactions between texts and images in "blended" genres: children's picture books, ekphrastic poetry (poetry that describes and responds to visual artwork), concrete poetry (poetry in the shape of images), graphic novels, comics, and illustrated novels.
-We'll also look at works of visual art that include text. |
+We'll also look at works of visual art that include text.
+We’ll consider the different qualities of visual and verbal representation, and the tension between temporal and spatial orders when these two modes of representation directly engage each other. |

 Prerequisite(s): |